-Prevent specified posts from being featured on the front page or in feeds, and from notifying external services of publication.
+This plugin allows you to prevent specified posts from being featured on the front page or in feeds, and from notifying external services of publication.
 Beneficial in instances where you want to publish new content without any fanfare and just want the post added to archive and category pages and its own permalink page.

 A stealth published post will also not notify any external services about the publication.
 This includes not sending out pingbacks, trackbacks, and pings to update services such as pingomatic.com.
 This behavior can be overridden via the 'c2c_stealth_publish_silent' filter (see Filters section).

-NOTE: Use of other plugins making their own queries against the database to find posts will likely allow a post to appear on the front page.
+Use of other plugins making their own queries against the database to find posts will possibly allow a post to appear on the front page.
 But use of the standard WordPress functions for retrieving posts (as done for the main posts query and the recent posts widget) should not allow stealth published posts to appear on the home page.

-NOTE: If you use this plugin, you do not need to use my Silent Publish plugin as that functionality is incorporated into this plugin.
+If you use this plugin, you do not need to use my Silent Publish plugin as that functionality is incorporated into this plugin.
 Alternatively, if you like the silent publishing feature but want your new posts to appear on your blog's front page and in feeds, then just use the "Silent Publish" plugin.